 What we do

 The aim is to provide quality dental care using restorative materials.
 Composite resins, amalgam and GIC's are used.
-Presently(2017 Jan) there is a fixed dental unit and mobile Aseptico units.
+There is a fixed dental unit and several mobile Aseptico units.
 The Kopan clinic is equipped with a digital Xray machine, autoclaves, and ultrasonic scalers.

 There are also Aseptico mobile units at Chialsa